minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 	    PrintName(s);
 	}

-Although this function is actually only one line of code, it’s much nicer to write just the function name than to copy and paste that one line when we want to reuse it.
+Although this function is actually only one line of code, it's much nicer to write just the function name than to copy and paste that one line when we want to reuse it.

-Above the definition of `main`, we declared our function `PrintName` to have a return type of `void` (because it doesn’t return anything but has a side effect) and a single argument `name` of type `string`.
+Above the definition of `main`, we declared our function `PrintName` to have a return type of `void` (because it doesn't return anything but has a side effect) and a single argument `name` of type `string`.

-Notice that although we call the user’s name `s` in `main`, we refer to it as `name` in `PrintName` because that was what we chose to call the argument.
+Notice that although we call the user's name `s` in `main`, we refer to it as `name` in `PrintName` because that was what we chose to call the argument.

 What if we had chosen to write the definition of `PrintName` after `main`?